 Compensation: Agents usually receive a 10% commission from the income generated by the shows they book.

-Gaining a foothold in the music industry requires a powerful combination of talent, strategic thinking, and business acumen.
-Here’s how you can navigate the path to a successful career.
+Having career in music requires a powerful combination of talent, strategic thinking, and business acumen.

 While hands-on experience and personal contacts have traditionally been highly valued, a formal education can provide a significant advantage.